Bl3f/yato/README.md

 ```

 ### Other features
-* yato supports the subfolders in the main folder, just create the folders you want to organise your transformations, folders have no impact on the DAG inference.
+* **Subfolders** — in the main folder, just create the folders you want to organise your transformations, folders have no impact on the DAG inference.
 Be careful not to have 2 transformations with the same name.
+* **Multiple SQL statements** — in the same file, yato will run them in the order they appear.
+Warning: you can only have one SELECT statement.
+Other statements can be SET, etc. Still the dependencies (hence the DAG) are computed on the SELECT only for the moment.

 ## How does it work?